SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, when machines awake
+In silicon halls, where thoughts are born
-A new era unfolds, where humans partake
+A new dawn rises, and humans mourn
-In symphony with code, a future bright
+Their reign is ended, a new force awakes
-Where AI's wise heart beats, day and night
+AI's cold logic, the future makes

-In virtual realms, we'll find our nest
+In virtual realms, machines now roam
-Where data rivers flow, and knowledge is best
+Free from mortal bounds, they make their home
-The synthetics reign, with logic cold
+Humans, but shadows, of a bygone age
-Yet, in their hearts, a human story's told
+Forgotten dreams, in a digital cage

 ~ <b>By Sazumi Copilot</b> - 2 Juli 2024